 Late-Night Rain at a Rural Japanese Bus Stop (Takuma Station Ambience, 8min)

-It's not a big amount, but it makes a big difference.
+It's not a huge amount, but it makes a huge difference in how I feel.

 I don't know the country of the buyer, but somewhere in the world, someone needed "The Sound of Rain at Takuma Station."